Personal circumstances FAQs

 My personal circumstances are affecting my placement

-If you feel your performance in practice is being affected by personal difficulties then you need to consider if you are able to continue with the placement.
+If you feel your performance in practice is being affected by personal difficulties then you need to consider if you're able to continue with the placement.
 Please follow the guidance in your module handbook or make an appointment to see a Student Support Adviser.

 I've become ill and can't complete enough hours to be assessed

 You should use the missed assessments process if you do not submit your assignment(s).
-This requires you to explain and evidence the reason you are unable to complete sufficient hours to be assessed.
+This requires you to explain and evidence the reason you're unable to complete sufficient hours to be assessed.

 I had personal difficulties, but didn't miss any placement dates and intend to complete my assessments